 We both heard, “Higher still”.
 So, we went up to the top to Caesar’s Head, where you can see over all of Greenville and the surrounding area.
 The same words, “This is my land, and this is your land,” kept ringing in my ears.

 “Are you getting anything?”
-I asked Mercy, but she wasn’t getting anything more than I was.
+I asked Mercy, but she wasn’t hearing anything more from the Lord than I was.

 Caesar’s Head, September 17, 2017